Bill would allow firing of striking West Virginia teachers | Taiwan News | 2021/02/11

 The nine-day strike ended after the Legislature eventually agreed to 5% raises.
 The strike also launched the national “Red4Ed” movement, which included strikes in Kentucky, Oklahoma, Arizona, Washington state, Los Angeles and Denver.

 In 2019, West Virginia teachers went on strike for two days over a broad-based education bill that was killed hours after the walkout started.
 The bill had included a proposal to allow the state’s first charter schools.
-The Legislature then waited until after the school year concluded to pass the charter schools proposal.
+The Legislature then waited until after the school year concluded to pass the charter schools proposal that was signed by the governor.